How to Compute a Moving Sum: Addition Chains

 \section{Addition Chains}

 \begin{definition}[Addition Chain] Let $n$ be a strictly positive integer.
 An {\em addition chain} for $n$ is a finite sequence of positive integers\\

 such that for all $i$ with $1 \leq i \leq l$,

-The integer $l$ is called the length of the addition chain. \end{definition} Addition chains make sense in the general setting of a semigroup and an addition chain and an element of a semigroup, for any power there is a unique minimal sequence of powers to which it corresponds.
+The integer $l$ is called the length of the addition chain. \end{definition} Given an addition chain and an element of a semigroup, there is a unique sequence of powers to which it corresponds.

 \begin{definition}[Power Sequence]

 Assume $A$ is a semigroup, $a \in A$, and $e_0 = 1, \ldots, e_l = n$ is an addition chain for the strictly positive integer $n$.
 Then the {\em power sequence} of $a$ corresponding to the addition chain is